Malcolm Scerri-Ferrante

 • Contact

 Abu Dhabi is the mother city of the United Arab Emirates.
-It is colloquially described as the older sister whilst Dubai is the flashy sister.
+It is colloquially described as the older sister of Dubai, which in turn is sometimes referred to as the flashy sister.
 Both cities form part of seven emirates and the country is an elective monarchy with Islam as the main religion.
-Abu Dhabi is regarded as one of the very safest cities in the world and also an advanced one at that.
+Abu Dhabi is widely regarded as one of the safest cities in the world and also an advanced one.

 TAX